Na Hyesŏk: Career

-In 1927 Na and her husband went on a tour of Europe and America sponsored by the Japanese government.
-Following her return from abroad, Na continued her art career, holding an exhibition in her home town of Suwon in which she displayed both the art that completed in Europe as well as prints she had acquired throughout her travels.
+In 1927 Na and her husband embarked on a tour of Europe and America lasting a year and a half, with the sponsorship of the Japanese government.
+They first visited Paris, France and then the American cities New York, Chicago, and San Francisco.
+In 1928, Na stayed for three months in the Le Vésinet suburb of Paris at the home of Félicien Challaye, an anti-colonialist who supported the Korean independence movement.
+While there, she studied at the Académie Ranson under the artist Roger Bissière.

-Na studied painting in France.
 While in Paris, with her husband away, she is said to have engaged in an affair with Cheondo-gyo leader Choi Rin, which became fodder for gossip columnists.
 Na's husband divorced her on grounds of infidelity in 1931.

+Following her return from abroad, and despite the divorce and disgraceful reputation, Na continued her art career.
+She held an exhibition in her home town of Suwon in which she displayed both the art that she completed in Europe as well as prints she had acquired throughout her travels.

-Despite the divorce and disgraceful reputation, Na continued painting and won a special prize at the 10th Joseon Art Exhibition in 1931.
+Na won a special prize at the 10th Joseon Art Exhibition in 1931.
 She also published a piece called A Divorce Testimony in the magazine Samcheolli in 1934, raising issues with gender inequality endorsed by Korean morality and tradition.
 She challenged the patriarchal social system and male-oriented mentality of Korean society at the time.
-In A Divorce Testimony, Na criticized the repression of female sexuality; stated that her ex-husband had been unable to satisfy her sexually and refused to discuss the issue; and finally she advocated "test marriages" where a couple would live together before marrying to avoid a repeat of her unhappy marriage.
+In A Divorce Testimony, Na criticized the repression of female sexuality; stated that her ex-husband had been unable to satisfy her sexually and refused to discuss the issue; finally she advocated for "test marriages" where a couple would live together before marrying to avoid a repeat of her unhappy marriage.
 It was A Divorce Testimony that ultimately ruined Na's career, as her views were regarded as scandalous and shocking, since traditional Korean Confucian culture considered premarital sex to be taboo and women were not to speak frankly of their sexuality.

-She died on December 10, 1948, at a charity hospital.
+She died of malnutrition on December 10, 1948, at a charity hospital, with no one to claim her remains.
+News of her death was not published in any major newspapers.
 She has recently been acknowledged in Korea for her artistic and literary accomplishments.
 For example, Seoul Arts Center opened a retrospective exhibition of her works in 2000.